Streamlinelv/cartbounty/readme.txt

 Exit Intent will be triggered as soon as the user tries to leave your shop with a filled shopping cart.
 If you would like to make it work on mobile devices, please upgrade to our Pro version.
 Please note that Exit Intent popup will only be showed to unregistered users once per hour after they have added an item to their shopping cart.

-* If the user completes the payment and receives a "Thank you" page, he is removed from the abandoned cart table and the Checkout form fields will be cleared.
+* If the user completes the payment and reaches WooCommerce "Thank you" page, he is removed from the abandoned cart table and the Checkout form fields will be cleared.

-* Since we love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned carts data, table and options created by this plugin) leaving your project clean.
+* Since we love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned cart data, table and options created by this plugin) leaving your project clean.

 ### Plugin dependencies: